 Vitessa zemire (Stoll, [1781])

-(erroneously: Cosmethis zemira)
+(erroneously : Cosmethis zemira)

-Don Herbison-Evans ( donherbisonevans@yahoo.com )
+Don Herbison-Evans

 Stella Crossley

-(Photo: courtesy of Buck Richardson, Kuranda)
+(Photo: courtesy of Buck Richardson, Kuranda, Queensland)

-These moths have forewings that are white, with a series black stripes at the outer margin, and with two black transverse bands.
+These moths have forewings that are white, with a series black stripes at the margin, and with two black transverse bands.
 The outer black band has a pale blue spot.
-The area between the inner band and the thorax is yellow, The thorax itself is also yellow with two black spots.
+The area between the hind band and the thorax is yellow, The thorax itself is also yellow with two black spots.
 The hindwings are plain black.
 There is also have a yellow brush of hairs at the tip of the abdomen.
 The moths have a wingspan of about 5 cms.

 (Specimen: courtesy of The Australian Museum)

-The species is found in Queensland.
+The species has been found in

 Further reading :